Star Trek: New Voyages: Crew

 Original cast, left to right: Bray, Irons, Quinn, Cawley, Kelley, Root, and Lim.

-The Star Trek: New Voyages pilot episode was produced by James Cawley, Jack Marshall (series director at the time), Pearl Marshall, Max Rem and Jerry Yuen.
+The Star Trek: New Voyages pilot episode was produced by James Cawley, Jack Marshall (series director at the time), Pearl Marshall, Doug Drexler (under the pseudonym "Max Rem") and Jerry Yuen.
 Episode 1 was produced by James Cawley, Jack Marshall, Pearl Marshall, Max Rem, Amanda Stryker, James Lowe, Jeff Quinn, John Muenchrath and Rod Roddenberry (Gene Roddenberry's son).
 Episode 2 was produced by James Cawley, Jack Marshall, Erik Goodrich, James Lowe, Jeff Quinn, John Muenchrath and Rod Roddenberry.

 The pilot and the first two episodes were directed by Jack Marshall.
 However, after filming of "To Serve All My Days" it was announced (December 29, 2005) that Marshall would leave the series.
 Marshall had been offered a position with the visual effects team of Battlestar Galactica and moved from Washington DC in February 2006 to Los Angeles California.
 Max Rem continued his participation for another 6 months of post production and then also left the project.

 July 2013 saw major announcements for production of the series, with James Cawley leaving the role of Captain Kirk to focus solely on production of the show and original series writer David Gerrold taking on the duties of Executive Showrunner in hopes of producing episodes with greater regularity.
 Gerrold also personally announced that due to an overwhelming backlog, the show would no longer accept script submissions, nor would any episodes based on existing Star Trek books, comics, stories or other published works be adapted to the series – due to a request by CBS legal in the fall of 2011.
 Rather, all further episodes will come from original works by previous Star Trek writers or crew associated with the series.